 Work-Life-Learn Balance

 In our diverse community at TU Dresden, each individual has different needs and challenges.
-We recognize that the diversity of our needs is a strength that we can use to create a more comprehensive and inclusive education.
-Individual perspectives can play a crucial role in developing teaching methods that suit everyone.
-We want to work together to create a learning environment that not only offers flexible teaching and learning methods, but also ones that are tailored to individual needs.
-This promotes work-life-learn balance and enriches our entire learning community.
+We see the diversity of our needs as a strength that we can use in a targeted manner to provide a more comprehensive and inclusive education.
+Individual perspectives can make a decisive contribution to developing teaching methods that do justice to everyone. (see Diversity & Inclusion Strategy)

 What do we want?

-By 2030, work and study models are to be established at TU Dresden that enable a healthy balance between work, studies and private life.
-This includes flexible part-time models and attractive leisure activities that are adapted to the legal and curricular framework conditions.
 The aim is to achieve a harmonious work-life-learning balance for all students and teaching staff.
-Teaching formats that promote this balance are actively supported and receive special recognition.
-Among other things, this is intended to increase identification with TU Dresden as an employer and promote a holistically conceived and lived working model.
+Teaching formats that promote this balance are actively supported and particularly rewarded.
+Among other things, this should increase identification with TU Dresden as an employer and promote a holistically conceived and practiced working model. (see teaching strategy)

 Where do we want to go?

 Sabbaticals are seen as accepted time off for a variety of personal and professional reasons, including illness, parental leave or research trips.
-Teaching and management staff act as points of contact and provide support in planning and implementing a work-life-learn balance.
+Teaching and management staff act as points of contact and provide support in planning and implementing a work-life-learn balance. (cf. university development strategy)

 Incentive systems for continuing education that include the promotion of internal and external educational opportunities and exchange programs should also be sought.
-In addition, a central point of contact should be established or integrated to provide information and inspiration on how to achieve a work-life-learn balance.
+In addition, a central point of contact should be established or integrated to provide information and inspiration on how to achieve a work-life-learn balance. (cf. teaching strategy)

 How do we achieve this?

-- Flexible learning formats: Teachers offer formats that are independent of time and location, such as the flipped classroom model, in which learners work on digital materials in advance and then exchange and deepen the content on campus.
+Lecturers offer formats that are independent of time and location, such as the flipped classroom model, in which learners work on digital materials in advance and then exchange ideas and explore the content in greater depth on campus. - Recording of lectures (e-lectures):

-- Recording of lectures (e-lectures): These offer more flexible learning opportunities and allow learning content to be accessed anytime and anywhere.
+These offer more flexible learning opportunities and allow learning content to be accessed anytime and anywhere. - Virtual Collaborative Learning (VCL):

-- Virtual Collaborative Learning (VCL): This method enables collaborative learning via virtual platforms, regardless of the physical location of the participants.
+This method enables collaborative learning via virtual platforms, regardless of the physical location of the participants.

 © Anne Jantos